02 Single Values

 2. Click + Add threshold

-3. Enter a value and select a colour
+3. Enter a value and choose a color

 Threshold